saultjashan0001/lab4_mobapp/README.md

+## SOMETIMES APP API IS NOT WORKING DUE TO SOME EROOR.
+SO, PLEASE REFRESH IT AGAIN AND AGAIN.

 # Pokémon Green Cards (Lab 4 – Mobile Application Development)

 This project is a Flutter mobile application that fetches Grass-type Pokémon cards from the public *Pokémon TCG API* and displays them in a scrollable list.